-Firstly, let’s take a look at how Twitter Tipsters make a profit.
+Firstly, let’s take a look at how Twitter Tipsters earn a profit.

 A Bookmaker’s affiliate system involves a referrer (the Tipster in this case), who will be paid a monthly commission when the Bookmaker earns a profit from those referred customers.
 This is in the region of 20-40% of the net revenue.

 Remember that Bookmakers only earn when their players lose money.
 So there’s every incentive for the affiliate Tipster to refer players that lose overall.
-Collectively winning players won’t earn them a commission.
+Referred plays who collectively win won’t earn them a commission.

 I’m not saying that all Tipsters provide losing bets.
-It’s actually very difficult to predict what’s going to lose you money in sports betting.
-If it were that easy we would be able to earn a living from sports betting by Laying “losing” selections on Betfair, right?
+In fact It’s very difficult to predict what’s going to lose you money in sports betting.
+If it were that easy we would be able to earn a living from sports betting by Laying “losing” selections on Betfair.

-Realistically, Punters avidly backing Twitter tips at the Bookies are likely to incur losses over a long period of time.
-The Tipsters ultimately benefit from that.
+So realistically, those punters who avidly back Twitter tips at the Bookies are likely to incur losses over a long period of time.
+And the Tipsters ultimately benefit from that.

 So think about that for a second.

-Actually, don’t even think about it.
-Just ask yourself: if a Tipster needs losing players to earn money, then why would you accept tips from him?
+No actually, don’t even think about it.
+Just ask yourself: if a Tipster needs losing players to earn money, then why would you accept advice from him?

-It’s an interesting counter-argument.
-If a Tipster provides losing tips, then he isn’t going to attract too many followers that’ll sign up through his affiliate links, right?
+Here’s an interesting counter-argument: if a Tipster provides losing tips, then he isn’t going to keep his following, or attract new signups through his affiliate links.
+Right?

-Whilst I agree in principle, I know that there’s no shortage of Punters looking to blindly follow tips on Twitter.
-Just because one person sees through it doesn’t mean another won’t witness one or two legitimately winning tips, immediately buy into the Tipster, and load up their betting account.
+Whilst I agree in principle, I know that there’s no shortage of punters looking to blindly follow tips on Twitter.
+Just because one person sees the cracks appearing doesn’t mean another won’t witness one or two winning tips and spontaneously load up their betting account.
 Not everyone does thorough checks.
 Furthermore, some gamblers will keep faith even if they’re losing.